A model of strategic sustainable investment: INTRODUCTION

 \subsection{Structure of the paper}

 In Section \ref{sec:model} we formulate our model and introduce the notion of Nash equilibrium in our game.
 Subsections \ref{sec:main1} and \ref{sec:main2} contain the statements of our main results (Theorems \ref{thm:main0} and \ref{thm:verif}).
 In Section \ref{sec:verif} we prove the general verification theorem (Theorem \ref{thm:verif}) with some ancillary considerations in Corollary \ref{cor:verif} and Remark \ref{rem:verif}.
 In Section \ref{sec:deterministic} we construct an explicit equilibrium in our game when there is no diffusive component.
 That proves Theorem \ref{thm:main0}.
 The construction relies partially upon the use of Theorem \ref{thm:verif} and partially upon the use of Corollary \ref{cor:verif} and Remark \ref{rem:verif}.
-In particular, the investor's optimal strategy and equilibrium payoff are obtained without using PDE arguments.
-Instead, the firm's payoff and optimal strategy are obtained by solving an Hamilton-Jacobi-Bellman equation.
+In particular, the investor's optimal strategy and equilibrium payoff are obtained explicitly from concavity / first order conditions (without using PDE arguments), while the firm's payoff and optimal strategy are characterized via a Hamilton-Jacobi-Bellman equation.
 After we obtain both the firm's and the investor's equilibrium payoffs, we are able to show that also the investor's payoff solves an Hamilton-Jacobi-Bellman equation in a slightly relaxed form (cf.\ Section \ref{sec:strong}).
 In Section \ref{sec:equilibrium} we devise a numerical algorithm for the solution of the variational problem associated to our game as presented in the verification theorem.
 In Section \ref{sec:numerics} we illustrate our numerical findings for the general stochastic game.
 A summary of the paper and some conclusions are provided in Section \ref{sec:concl}.
+In Appendix \ref{appendix.sec} we provide practical guidance on how each parameter of our model could be mapped to observable quantities.